What are blue light blocking glasses?

 GUNNAR, in addition to protecting you from blue light and glare, offers various magnified lens options.
 From a subtle .2 magnification to sharpen images, all the way up to your personal prescription.
 You can get the protection you need while still maintaining the visual clarity you need.

-Find the Right Pair of Blocking Blue Light Computer Glasses
+Find The Right Pair of Blue Light Glasses

 After hours of screen time, eye strain is inevitable.
 Even if you can bear the symptoms in the short term, you can cause more damage to your eyes by ignoring the warnings.
 Changing your relationship with digital screens is absolutely essential to protect the strength and health of your eyes.
 You needn’t give up your devices completely to protect your eye’s health.